 --Short Story Index Retrospective: 1915-1983

-(c.
-1800 to present) Multidisciplinary collection of full-text journal, magazine, and newspaper articles, e-books, dissertations, and more.
-Also contains citations to additional materials.
-Includes all of our ProQuest databases.
+Multidisciplinary collection of journal, magazine, and newspaper articles, e-books, dissertations, and more.
+Search includes all of the Davidson College Library ProQuest databases.

 Black Culture Collection [microfilm]